wangjun-microsoft/Cognitive-Documentation/Content/en-us/Content-Moderator/Review-Tool-User-Guide/Upload-Images.md

 ![Upload Images](images/1-Try-Image-1.PNG)

+# Submit for Moderation #
 If you end up uploading more than five images at a time, use the Trashcan icon to remove unwanted images.
+Then, submit the images for automated moderation.

 ![Submit Images](images/1-Try-Image-2.PNG)